MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Toolbar `CSize` istemci alanının boyutunu belirten bir nesne.
+Araç çubuğu istemci alanının boyutunu belirten `CSize` nesnesi.

 ### <a name="remarks"></a>Açıklamalar